jamespmernin/Flexbox-Intro/README.md

 `(min-width: 1025px)` this will apply for when the screen is larger than 1025px.
 We've put it there because our mobile design starts looking weird at that size.

 So far, we've been calling these breakpoints.
 And you should be calling them breakpoints, because that's the industry standard term.
-But I find it more useful to think about these as "points of reassembly".

 Consider the definition of a page again: